No Yeast Sourdough Wholewheat Pizza Crust

 • 1 tbsp olive oil

-• 1 tbsp malt syrup substitute: honey
+• 1 tbsp malt extract substitute: honey

 • 2 cups white bread flour strong white flour